regen-network/regen-ledger/x/ecocredit/spec/07_client.md

 ### ProjectsByClass

-The `ProjectsByClass` endpoint allows users to query all projects.
+The `ProjectsByClass` endpoint allows users to query all projects by credit class.

 ```bash
 regen.ecocredit.v1.Query/ProjectsByClass